covanalytics/covdataplot/README.md

 # City Logos

-The four City of Covington logos displayed below are used in **'covdataplot'**.
+The four City of Covington logos displayed below are used in **`covdataplot`**.
 The logo names are stored in an character string named **`covington_logos`**.  *Unfortunately, at this time, we cannot make the image files for these logos publicly available.*

 ``` r